Pulse Brain · Growing Health Evidence Index

 Summary

-This narrative review by Daley et al. (2010), published in Nutrition Journal, synthesises the existing literature on differences in nutritional composition between grass-fed and grain-fed beef.
-The paper finds that grass-fed beef tends to have a more favourable fatty acid profile — including higher omega-3 and CLA levels — and greater concentrations of antioxidant vitamins such as vitamin E, which may carry implications for human dietary health.
-The authors contextualise these findings within broader debates about livestock feeding systems and food quality.
+This 2010 narrative review by Daley et al., published in Nutrition Journal, synthesises peer-reviewed literature on the nutritional composition of grass-fed versus grain-fed beef.
+The authors conclude that grass-fed beef tends to exhibit a more favourable fatty acid profile with higher omega-3 and CLA concentrations, alongside greater vitamin E levels, which may have implications for human dietary health.
+The review contextualises these compositional differences within broader discussions of livestock production systems and food quality.

 Key measures